otorrillas/android_apps/README.md

 ===

-Modern adaptation Game based on classic Asteroids game.
+Modern adaptation of the classic Asteroids game.

 Platform: Android